 - ejabberd ReST API and ejabberd XML-RPC API,

 - to some extend, XMPP protocol itself through discovery and adhoc commands.

 Any module in ejabberd can adds its own command through ejabberd Erlang/Elixir API, making the whole system totally extensible.
-A third-party module can exposes its own command and feel like a real part of the system.
-A module that expose commands makes it possible for server admin to expose it the way he wants.
+A third-party module can expose its own command and feel like a real part of the system.
+A module that exposes commands makes it possible for server admin to expose it the way he wants.

 ejabberd commands are universal, extensible and widely available through various configurable entrypoints.

 Note: The XML-RPC API still works but is deprecated in favor of the ReST API.
 You should migrate to ReST if you are using it.